Introduction#

 Installing Vue with Bower#

-. - Because the framework has a configuration file
+- Because the framework has a configuration file .bowerrc, it will automatically download to the specified directorypublic/assets/libs.

 Importing Vue#